rice-apps/scheduleplanner/README.md

 * [Closure Type Annotation](https://developers.google.com/closure/compiler/docs/js-for-compiler)
 * [Lightning Java](https://lightning-framework.github.io/)

-## Style:
+## JS Style:
 We will be following the [Google JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+You may want to configure your IDE to automatically format your code to match this style.

 In general,

 * Always indent using spaces
 * Use unix line endings